WTC Health Registry vs. World Trade Center Health Program

 Treatment and monitoring are offered for certified 9/11-related illnesses and conditions, including mental health issues, acute and traumatic injuries, airway and digestive disorders, certain cancers and for first responders, musculoskeletal disorders.

-Registration in the WTC Health Program is required to get compensation for illnesses, injuries, conditions, or the loss of a family member
+Registration in the WTC Health Program is required to get compensation

 In addition to offering free treatment and medical monitoring, registration in the World Trade Center Health Program is required to apply for benefits and economic compensation through the Victims Compensation Fund (VCF).
 The “Never Forget the Heroes: James Zadroga, Ray Pfeifer, and Luis Alvarez Permanent Authorization of the September 11th Victim Compensation Fund” was signed into law in July 2019, The VCF Permanent Authorization Act extends the VCF’s claim filing deadline from December 18, 2020, to October 1, 2090, and appropriates such funds as may be necessary to pay all eligible claims.